Skip to content

 • MoneySavingExpert’s Cheap Energy ClubOpens in a new window

-The comparison sites listed above only work in England, Scotland and Wales.
-If you’re in Northern Ireland you can find more information about the suppliers you can switch toOpens in a new window on the Which? site.
+You can find more information about the suppliers you can switch to in Northern IrelandOpens in a new window on the Consumer Council site.

 It’s usually cheaper to pay by monthly Direct Debit, rather than cash or cheque.